ck2136/reproducible_research/readme.md

 git add --all
 --

 If we are absolutely in a rush and there are too many things going on in the repository.
 We should probably wait until we have time to make changes to the repository.
-However, for those that are inpatient, there is a nuclear option. `git add all` will add all files that are both tracked and untracked into the staging area.
+However, for those that are inpatient, there is a nuclear option. `git add --all` will add all files that are both tracked and untracked into the staging area.
 Then everything is one commit away from being stored into the local repository.
-THe nuclear option is almost never advised because one should really be thinking about each individual components and what changes that were made specifically so that when one comes back to the project, it's easier to remember where things were for each specific files.
+The nuclear option is almost never advised because one should really be thinking about each individual components and what changes that were made specifically so that when one comes back to the project, it's easier to remember where things were for each specific files.
 A summary of what happened should suffice for each file.

 Branching
 --